OlatunjiYso/WEconnect/README.md

 WEconnect is a business enterprise application that connects clients to businesses.

 ###### Application Features
 WeConnet offers so much to the enterprenuers, business owners customers and potential client.
-WEconnect makes the task of getting clients paired to business so seamless
+WEconnect makes the task of getting clients paired to businesses so seamless.
+On WEconnect, users can:

 - Create a Business
 - Update their own business
 - Post a review about a business